 He shook his head, granting her permission, so she carried it to the window where the light was better.

-A young girl, about nine or ten years old, smiled engagingly for the camera.
+A young girl, about eight or nine years old, smiled engagingly for the camera.
 She had an oval face and long, dark braids tied up with ribbons.

 "She's very pretty.
 She looks like you, around the eyes and mouth.
 What's her name?"